-Sam Bankman-Fried, the fallen wunderkind of cryptocurrency
+Sam Bankman-Fried, The Fallen Wunderkind Of Cryptocurrency

 After five weeks of trial, the jury quickly reached a guilty verdict on all seven counts, which carry a potential maximum sentence of 110 years behind bars.

-In closing arguments, the defense said their client had acted in "good faith" and was overtaken by circumstances and the financial ineptitude of close associates who testified against him to gain leniency from prosecutors.
+In closing arguments, the defence said their client had acted in“good faith” and was overtaken by circumstances and the financial ineptitude of close associates who testified against him to gain leniency from prosecutors.

 Prosecutors portrayed the defendant as an extremely smart man consumed by greed who knew what he was doing when FTX funds were secretly funneled to his personal hedge fund.